jchenche/File-system/README.md

 - `rmdir [directory name] [path]`
 - `append [src filename] [dest filename] [path]` will append data to dest from src. src must exist in the current directory (local machine) and dest must exist in path (in this filesystem)
 - `cat [filename] [path]`  will read data from filename in path
-- `ls [directory name] [path]` will list all the files of the directory within another directory given by path (typing just ls will list the files in the root directory). e.g `ls tmp /var` will list all the files in the directory named tmp that is inside the directory called var.
+- `ls [directory name] [path]` will list all the files of the directory within another directory given by path (typing just ls will list the files in the root directory). e.g `ls tmp /var` will list all the files in the directory named tmp that is inside the directory called var which is inside the root directory.

 # DESIGN DECISIONS:
 - inode_id ranges from 2 to 127 each occupying one block.
-There're 126 inodes because it makes working with the bitmap vector easier as the first 2 blocks are for the superblock and bitmap block respectively, so there are 128 (divisible by 8) blocks for metadata.
+There're 126 inodes because it makes working with the bitmap vector easier as the first 2 blocks are for the superblock (block 0) and bitmap block (block 1) respectively, so there are 128 (divisible by 8) blocks for metadata.
 - Drop indirect pointers because we only have 4096 blocks anyways. inodes will instead contain 252 direct pointers because I have an entire block to use anyways.
 File max size will then be 512 * 252 = 129024 bytes which is about 1/16 of disk space.
 - For file types, 0 is used for directories and 1 is used for flat files.
 - For the bitmap vector block, 0 means occupied and 1 means free.